duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 #### An example: Unsecured/Exposed Robots Running on ROS and Internet:

 - Teachers can teach about risks of vulnerable systems can be when connected to the internet.

-See also: A team at Brown University discovered almost 100 exposed systems that ran on ROS.
+     - A team at Brown University discovered almost 100 exposed systems that ran on ROS.
 They found that they could access the cameras of the robots, and be able to give them commands for movement remotely (Brown University).

 See: [Article 1](https://www.brown.edu/news/2018-07-24/robots) and [Article 2](https://www.wired.com/story/security-robotics/)